 Dawson Creek Water Supply System Project

-The Dawson Creek Water Supply System Project involves building a water line to a new, reliable water source for Dawson Creek and the region.
+The Dawson Creek Water Supply System Project was launched in January 2024 to secure a new, reliable water source for Dawson Creek and the region.

 Early Engagement